-Students requiring extended leave must consult the Programs Manager.
+Students requiring extended leave must consult the Director of Student Services & Programs.
 Failure to return from an LOA on or before the date indicated in the written request may result in termination from the program; the institution will invoke the cancellation/refund policy.
 As required by state regulations, the student's last date of attendance prior to the approved LOA will be used to determine the refund amount.